 Are you wondering if you should do Traditional Weaning or Baby-Led?
 Like every aspect of raising a child, there are so many opinions out there and it can be difficult to decide what is best.
 This is a summary of my experience with both methods.
 Of course, everyone is different, as is every baby.
 What is great for one person may not be for another.

 There are two basic approaches to weaning: the traditional method, where you offer purees to start with, and the baby-led method.
-I went down the traditional weaning route with Finn and I am now three months into weaning Rory using the baby-led method.
+I went down the traditional weaning route with my eldest, Finn, and I am now three months into weaning Rory, my youngest, using the baby-led method.
 Both have been a positive experience but have their pros and cons.

 I weaned my eldest (Finn) at five and a half months using the traditional method.
 I hadn’t really heard much about baby-led weaning (BLW) and so hadn’t considered any other way.
 I started with smooth purees, progressed to mashed/chopped and introduced finger foods around seven months.

 I made most of his meals and my freezer was packed with a range of coloured cubes of frozen purees.
 I would cook up several recipes one afternoon a week and then took out the required cubes daily.
 I liked to cook with a range of spices, herbs and food types to ensure his diet was varied in nutrients and flavour.